3 people found this helpful

 - Vegetable sticks.
-Finger foods never fail to appeal, so prep some carrot, cucumber and pepper sticks, baby tomatoes and broccoli, and accompany with a healthy homemade hummus to help kids get their 5-a-day.
+Finger foods are always fun, so prep some carrot, cucumber and pepper sticks, baby tomatoes and broccoli, and accompany with a healthy homemade hummus to help kids get their 5-a-day.

 - Frozen fruit.
-The perfect way to provide fruit that may not travel well, kids will love the crunchy coldness of ice-cold grapes, raspberries and blueberries as a lunchbox surprise.
+The perfect way to provide fruit that may not travel well, kids will love crunching into ice-cold grapes, raspberries and blueberries as a lunchbox surprise.

 - Fruity yoghurt.
 Brighten up a plain yoghurt with a bunch of mixed berries, such as strawberries, blackberries and blueberries, for a finger-licking fruit mix that won't make its way home again in the lunchbox.